-Managing the Thanet Coast: North East Kent Marine Protected Area (NEKMPA) 2022/23
+Managing the Thanet Coast: North East Kent Marine Protected Area (NEKMPA) 2023/24

-In 2022, volunteer Thanet Coastal Wardens and NEKMPA volunteers helped to run 33 public and 10 community events with only the donations from Haeckels, Southern Water and the public enabling this work to go ahead to raise awareness, engagement and action to safeguard the International and national nature conservation designations and features of the Thanet coast
+In 2023, volunteer Thanet Coastal Wardens and NEKMPA volunteers helped to run 36 public and 13 community events with only the donations from Southern Water and the public enabling this work to go ahead to raise awareness, engagement and action to safeguard the International and national nature conservation designations and features of the Thanet coast

 Volunteer Coastal Wardens continue to help with coastal stewardship, looking after the Marine Protected (MPA) Area all around the NE Kent coast.
-They contributed 954.5 hours of their time - helping run environmental educational events, carry out surveys or report issues through reporting incidents - which equates to £9,068 contribution towards the council management of the coast (in terms of minimum wage at £9.50)
+They contributed 1,801 hours of their time - helping run environmental educational events, carry out surveys or report issues through reporting incidents - which equates to £17k contribution towards the council management of the coast (in terms of minimum wage)

-In 2022, there were 33 public, 10 community, and 5 warden events.
-These included 10 Seashore Safaris, 3 Seaweed & their Secrets, and 3 Geology walk events.
+In 2023, there were 31 public, 13 community and 4 warden events - with 5 exhibitions.
+These included 13 Seashore

+Safaris, 3 Seaweed & their Secrets, and 3 Geology walk events.
 These events aim to engage with people to help with interpretation and raise public awareness of the importance of the NEKMPA.
-This year also included a new photographic competition and exhibition run in conjunction with Bird Wise East Kent, that was seen by up to 1,194 viewers.
+This year also included a second photographic competition and exhibition run in conjunction with Bird Wise East Kent, that was seen by up to 4,380 viewers at 5 different venues around the NE Kent coast.

-Example 1 - Seashore Safaris 2022
+Project 1 - Seashore Safaris 2023

-These events were run over the low tide - with the aim of raising public awareness of the fascinating marine life found on the rocky shore and within rock pools around the internationally important chalk reef.
-Seashore safaris are one of the best activities for people - both children, as well as adults - to gain direct experience and inspiration from the natural environment of the Thanet Coast & NE Kent Marine Protected Area http://thanetcoast.org.uk/.
-These educational events introduce people to the inhabitants of the chalk reef and its rockpools, learn through stories about their lives and adaptation to life on the coast, and about our need to share space, and reduce our impact on them, within their home on the rocky shore.
-In 2022, 10 events were run and these included 629 participants (up from 498 in 2020).
-This included 336 children and 293 adults, with many additional 'on-lookers' who also saw what had been found by the participants.
+The Seashore Safaris public events are run by the Thanet Coast Project and its volunteers over the summer.
+These events were run over the low tide - with the aim of raising public awareness of the fascinating marine life found on the rocky shore and within rockpools around the internationally important chalk reef.
+Seashore safaris are one of the best activities for people - both children, as well as adults - to gain direct experience and inspiration from the natural environment of the Thanet

+Coast & NE Kent Marine Protected Area http://thanetcoast.org.uk/ These educational events introduce people to the inhabitants of the chalk reef and its rockpools, learn through stories about their lives and adaptation to life on the coast, and about our need to share space, and reduce our impact on them, within their home on the rocky shore.
+In 2023, 13 events were run and these included 841 participants (up from 626 in 2022, and 498 in 2020).

-Example 2 - Specialist Walk and Talks 2022
+Project 2 - Specialist Walk and Talks 2023

-Geologist and writers Richard and Tina Hubbard led one set of these interpretative walks to explore the geology, fossils and history of the Kingsgate coastline, Broadstairs.
-Ian Titley (Natural History Museum, Kent Field Club) led another set that looked into the secrets of the seaweeds found around the Thanet Coast.
-In total this included 136 participants.
+Geologists Richard and Tina Hubbard led one set of these interpretative walks to explore the geology, fossils and history of the Kingsgate coastline, Broadstairs.
+Whilst Ian Titley (Natural History Museum, Kent Field Club) led another set that looked into the secrets of the seaweeds found around the Thanet Coast.
+In total these 5 walks engaged with 114 participants.

-Example 3 - Great Eggcase & Scavenger Hunts
+Project 3 - Great Eggcase & Scavenger Hunts